 Thanksgiving Turkey Pot Pie with Herb-Infused Gravy

 A comforting pot pie that transforms leftover turkey and vegetables into a hearty, herb-scented meal with a flaky crust.
-This american-inspired thanksgiving ready in about 60 minutes pairs shredded leftover cooked turkey, unsalted butter, all-purpose flour for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 480 calories and feeds 6, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This american-inspired thanksgiving ready in about 60 minutes layers shredded leftover cooked turkey, unsalted butter, all-purpose flour into a dessert worth slowing down for — great for weekend baking, holiday tables, or any time you want a sweet payoff at the end of a meal.
+Each serving lands at about 480 calories and feeds 6, so it slots into a weekend bake or a special-occasion dessert tray.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients